chenxingqiang/YiRage/docs/source/triton-transpiler.rst

 Introduction
 ------------

-The Triton transpiler is a component of the Mirage framework that converts kernel graphs into Triton code for efficient GPU execution.
-It provides automatic code generation and validation based on mirage’s built-in optimizations.
+The Triton transpiler is a component of the YiRage framework that converts kernel graphs into Triton code for efficient GPU execution.
+It provides automatic code generation and validation based on yirage’s built-in optimizations.

 Key Features